 Looking For a Deal

 One note of caution: shipping cost can be killer.
 To the extent you can, take advantage of large quantity buys to lower the shipping cost per bottle – or better yet buy during promotional free shipping periods some sites offer.
-And be sure to watch The Reverse Wine Snob for exclusive free shipping deals from our advertisers, including one of our favorite online retailers Marketview Liquor!
+And be sure to watch Reverse Wine Snob for exclusive free shipping deals from our advertisers.

 You Know What You Want

 In this case, you can get a lot more specific with your search.
-Wine-Searcher.com is a great resource for finding the lowest price sellers (and local retailers).
-All of our reviews here on the site include a link to the Wine-Searcher results page to make this super easy.
-In addition, we also now include a link to our favorite online retailer, Marketview Liquor, for wines that they sell online as their prices tend to be consistently at or near the lowest around.
+Wine-Searcher.com is a great resource for finding the lowest price online sellers (as well as local retailers).
+Most of our reviews here on the site include a link to the Wine-Searcher results page to make this super easy.
+These links are generally located just above our ratings box near the end of each review.

 Perhaps the best part about going direct; however, is that you know you are supporting a winery you love.
 The wineries themselves make more money on these orders, so you’re helping to ensure they prosper and make more of their delicious vino!